About Some Client Authors Stopping Updates#

 edge://settings/privacy

-Find 【Security】 -【Use secure DNS to specify how to look up the network address of websites】, disable it.
+Find 【Security】 - 【Use secure DNS to specify how to look up the network address of websites】, turn off.

 -